PandaRider/Taobao-PCB-guide/README.md

 ![screenshot-3](https://github.com/PandaRider/Taobao-PCB-guide/raw/master/screenshots/tb-search-2.png "Taobao search 2")

 4. Start chatting!
 Do regularly copy-paste the replies using Google Translate.
-Usually the conversation goes something like this
+From my experience, the sellers are really friendly (maybe even friendlier than Carousell!)
+Usually the conversation goes something like this:
   * `您好`
   * [Copy-Paste the PCB product page's taobao link]
   * `我想做[board-size-in-cm, number-of-layers]`: